schoolofdevops/openshift-labguide/chapters/helm.md

 cd grafana
 ```

-To provide custom configurations, copy over the custom values file from **k8s-code** repot.
+To provide custom configurations, copy over the custom values file from **oc-code** repot.

 ```